 Training video spurs concern for Colombia's Caicedo ahead of Women's World Cup match versus Germany

-SYDNEY — Colombian star forward Linda Caicedo, an 18-year-old cancer survivor, put a hand to her chest and voluntarily dropped down to the ground during a video of a Women’s World Cup training session posted to Twitter on Thursday by a Colombian media outlet.
+SYDNEY — Colombian star forward Linda Caicedo, an 18-year-old cancer survivor, put a hand to her chest and voluntarily dropped down to the ground in a video of a Women’s World Cup training session posted to social media Thursday by a Colombian media outlet.

 But she appears to be OK.